 A study, published in the May 2010 issue of Journal of Studies on Alcohol and Drugs, was conducted in the New England area and involved 3,600 students that attended middle school.
 The researchers followed the kids over the course 13 to 24 months.
 Out of the group that said they weren’t allowed to watch R-rated movies, only 3 percent of them started drinking alcohol.
 For those that were allowed to watch R-rated movies “sometimes,” 19 percent started drinking.
 Finally, 25 percent of the group that was allowed to watch R-rated movies “all of the time” started drinking.

-When it comes down to it, when possible leave the kiddos at home when heading out to a movie in the theater.
+When it comes down to it, leave the kiddos at home when possible if you’re heading out to a movie in the theater.
 It will allow you to enjoy the movie more, have some special alone time with your sweetheart, and probably save you money (babysitters are often less expensive than the price of movie tickets for the kids).